Toyota: Pickup trucks

 Toyota first entered the pickup truck market in 1947 with the SB that was only sold in Japan and limited Asian markets.
 It was followed in 1954 by the RK (renamed in 1959 as the Stout) and in 1968 by the compact Hilux.
-With continued refinement, the Hilux (simply known as the Pickup in some markets) became famous for being extremely durable and reliable.
+With continued refinement, the Hilux (simply known as 'the Pickup' in some markets) became famous for being extremely durable and reliable.
 Extended cab and crew cab versions were eventually added, and Toyota continues to produce them today under various names depending on the market in various cab lengths, with gasoline or diesel engines, and 2WD and 4WD versions.

 In North America, the Hilux became a major model for the company, leading the company to launch the Tacoma in 1995.
 The Tacoma was based on the Hilux, but with a design intended to better suit the needs of North American consumers who often use pickup trucks as personal vehicles.
-The design was a success and the Tacoma became the best-selling compact pickup in North America.
+The design was a success and the Tacoma became the best-selling compact pickup truck in North America.

-After the success of its compact Hilux pickups in North America, Toyota decided to enter the full-size pickup market, which was traditionally dominated by domestic automakers.
+After the success of its compact Hilux pickups in North America, Toyota decided to enter the full-size pickup truck market, which was traditionally dominated by domestic automakers.
 The company introduced the T100 for the 1993 US model year.
 The T100 had a full-size 8 ft long bed, but suspension and engine characteristics were similar to that of a compact pickup.
 Sales were disappointing and the T100 was criticized for having a small V6 engine (especially compared to the V8 engines common in American full-size trucks), lacking an extended-cab version, being too small, and too expensive (because of the 25% tariff on imported trucks).
 In 1995, Toyota added the more powerful V6 engine from the new Tacoma to the T100 and also added an extended cab version.
 In 1999, Toyota replaced the T100 with the larger Tundra, which would be built in the US with a V8 engine and styling that more closely matched other American full-size trucks.